SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-Here we also list some common arguments and their explanation,
+Here are commonly used arguments in loss configuration，

-- `scale_factor`: The return loss value is equal to the original loss times `scale_factor`,
+- `scale_factor`: A scaling multiplier applied to the computed loss.
-- `ignore_index`: For input target with labels, it is used to specify a target value that is ignored and does not contribute to the input gradient, for input target with logits, it is used to specify a class channel that is ignored and does not contribute to the input gradient,
+- `ignore_index`: Specifies a label value to be ignored during loss computation.
+For label-based targets, the corresponding pixels will be excluded from the gradient computation.
+For logit-based targets, the class channel with this index will be ignored.
-- `lowest_loss_value`: If `lowest_loss_value` is set, the return loss value is equal to `min(lowest_loss_value, scale_factor * original loss)`, this argument is designed according to the paper [Do We Need Zero Training Loss After Achieving Zero Training Error? - ICML 2020](https://arxiv.org/pdf/2002.08709.pdf).
+- `lowest_loss_value`: Optionally constrains the loss value with an upper bound.
+When set, the returned loss becomes `min(lowest_loss_value, scale_factor * original loss)`.
+This strategy is inspired by [Do We Need Zero Training Loss After Achieving Zero Training Error? - ICML 2020](https://arxiv.org/pdf/2002.08709.pdf).

-To learn more about how to set the specific arguments for each loss function, you can jump to [`ssseg/modules/models/losses` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/losses) to check the source codes of each loss function.
+For more details on configuring each loss type, refer to the source files in [`ssseg/modules/models/losses`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/losses) directory.

 #### Add New Custom Loss

-If the users want to add a new custom loss, you should first create a new file in [`ssseg/modules/models/losses` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/losses), *e.g.*, [`ssseg/modules/models/losses/kldivloss.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/losses/kldivloss.py).

-Then, you can define the loss function in this file by yourselves, *e.g.*,
+To integrate a custom loss function into SSSegmentation, follow these steps,

+**Step1: Create a New File**

+Add a Python file to the [`ssseg/modules/models/losses`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/losses) directory, for example, [`ssseg/modules/models/losses/kldivloss.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/losses/kldivloss.py).

+**Step2: Define the Loss Class**

+Implement your custom loss function.
+For example,

 ```python
 import torch.nn as nn